Hail: Factors favoring hail

 Hail is most common within continental interiors of the mid-latitudes, as hail formation is considerably more likely when the freezing level is below the altitude of 11000 ft.
 Movement of dry air into strong thunderstorms over continents can increase the frequency of hail by promoting evaporational cooling, which lowers the freezing level of thunderstorm clouds, giving hail a larger volume to grow in.
 Accordingly, hail is less common in the tropics despite a much higher frequency of thunderstorms than in the mid-latitudes because the atmosphere over the tropics tends to be warmer over a much greater altitude.
 Hail in the tropics occurs mainly at higher elevations.

 Hail growth becomes vanishingly small when air temperatures fall below -30 C, as supercooled water droplets become rare at these temperatures.
 Around thunderstorms, hail is most likely within the cloud at elevations above 20000 ft.
 Between 10000 ft and 20000 ft, 60% of hail is still within the thunderstorm, though 40% now lies within the clear air under the anvil.
 Below 10000 ft, hail is equally distributed in and around a thunderstorm to a distance of 2 nmi.

+Scientific study

+Beginning in Spring 2025, scientists in the United States engaged in a field study known as the "In-situ Collaborative Experiment for Collection of Hail In the Plains" (ICECHIP).
+The project, which is studying hail processes in thunderstorms in two areas known as "hail alleys"–the Great Plains and along Colorado and Wyoming's Front Range of the Rocky Mountains–is the world's largest field campaign ever devoted to studying hail, involving 100 scientists from four countries and 11 states.
+It is expected to shed light on many unanswered questions about hail formation and growth.